15 Top-Rated Attractions & Things to Do in Spokane, WA

 Mount Spokane State Park encompasses a staggering 13,919 acres and over 100 miles of multi-use trails.
 And the state park entrance is only an hour north of the city.
 This proximity caters to weekend camping trips and day activities like mountain biking and wildlife viewing.

-As part of the larger Selkirk Mountain Range, Mount Spokane is one of the tallest peaks in the Inland Northwest.
+Mount Spokane is part of the larger Selkirk Mountain Range and one of the tallest peaks in the Inland Northwest.
 Two other major mountain summits, Kit Carson and Day Mountain, are also within the state park boundaries.
 All three summits have hiking trails that lead to the top for spectacular views.

 View from Mount Spokane